 Virtual networks and virtual machines in Azure

-When you create an Azure virtual machine (VM), you must create a virtual network (VNet) or use an existing VNet.
-You also need to decide how your VMs are intended to be accessed on the VNet.
-It is important to plan before creating resources and make sure that you understand the limits of networking resources.
+When you create a virtual machine (VM), you create a virtual network or use an existing one.
+Decide how your virtual machines are intended to be accessed on the virtual network.
+It's important to plan before creating resources and make sure you understand the limits of networking resources.

-In the following figure, VMs are represented as web servers and database servers.
-Each set of VMs are assigned to separate subnets in the VNet.
+In the following figure, virtual machines are represented as web servers and application servers.
+Each set of virtual machines is assigned to separate subnets in the virtual network.

-You can create a VNet before you create a VM or you can as you create a VM.
-You create these resources to support communication with a VM:
+You can create a virtual network before you create a virtual machine or you can create the virtual network as you create a virtual machine.

 - Network interfaces